 I do this a lot when working on my websites.
 I just do a quick search for the filename of the page in question and click on it when it pops up to have it automatically open in my web editor.

 Want to check to see if any Windows Updates are available?
-Simply search for the word updates.
+Simply search for the word updates and the “Check for updates” option will pop right up.
 Fast and easy, right?

 Bottom line: Using the keyboard to search for the program/app you need is often a lot faster than using your mouse.
 It can really save you a lot of time, especially if your hands are already on the keyboard!

-Bonus tip #1: This post explains how to save even more time by using a few awesome keyboard shortcuts.
+Bonus tip: This post explains how to save even more time by using a few awesome keyboard shortcuts.